Market Positioning Strategy

 Market positioning defines how your company is seen in the market.
 It explains why the clients you want should choose you.
 When it is clear, your marketing becomes more focused, sales conversations get easier, and your company starts attracting buyers who value what you do.

-When it is vague, the opposite happens.
+When positioning is vague, the opposite happens.
 Marketing pulls in leads that are not a good fit.
 Sales cycles drag on because buyers cannot see your value.
 Pricing pressure goes up because people see you as the same as everyone else.
+This is one of the most common - and most overlooked - causes of a stalled growth curve.

 Strong competitive positioning matches what your company does best with the problems your best clients need solved.
 It makes your value clear.
 It gives the market a reason to choose you.